Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/assurance-api-reference.md

 ## startSession

-The `startSession` API needs to be called to begin a AEPAssurance session.
+The `startSession` API needs to be called to begin a AEP Assurance session.
 When called, SDK displays a PIN authentication overlay to begin a session.

 {% hint style="info" %}
 You may call this API when the app launches with a url \(see code snippet below for sample usage\)